 For a while now, and in our ‘hyper-connected’ world, I’ve been interested in ideas about exile and community, about enforced or self-imposed exile and where we, as individuals, find community.
-Having also lived in the Middle East, the exodus of people towards Europe has caused me to wonder how they feel about their reception here.
+Having also lived in, and visited, countries in the Middle East, the exodus of people towards Europe has caused me to wonder how they feel about their reception here.

 I am delighted to announce that Do Not Alight Here. has been awarded Arts Council funding through the Grants for the Arts Scheme!

-I will be working with Kate Lodge, who will be a critical friend to the project.
+I am working with Kate Lodge, invaluable critical friend to the project.
 Kate has been creating participatory performances and managing arts projects since 1991 with a range of diverse groups and people.

-An enormous THANK YOU to everyone who has contributed to the crowdfunder to cover the participants costs!
+An enormous THANK YOU to everyone who has contributed to the crowdfunder for the project!
 We reached our target and can accept the Arts Council’s offer of funding.
 Many thanks for your support!